ChetanSoni12/oci_policy_dg_monitoring/index.md

 	- Define appropriate policies for the function execution and optionally enable logging for troubleshooting.

-	- After the successful manual execution of the Function, configure a resource scheduler for automated function execution based on time interval.
+	- After the successful execution of the Function, configure a resource scheduler for automated function execution based on time interval.

 	-	Deploy the Dashboard to have a good visibility and analysis of the data collected.